reubenfirmin/lucifer/README.md

 * The biggest that I encountered is that readLine() does not split on newline (0xA); after spending a couple of hours trying to massage the broken output I eventually realized that I could just call C's stdio `fgets` function, which reads a line.
 Nice.
 * Method references (e.g. ::foo) cause the compiler to crash.
 * Output binary size is very large.
 This alone is probably enough reason to port this to Go or Rust once it's useful enough.
+* I couldn't get tests to work under Intellij (yet) so there are none, so far.

 # FAQ